Mean field limit for one dimensional opinion dynamics with Coulomb interaction and time dependent weights: Introduction

+The weights $m_i^N(t)$ can be interpreted as the proportion of the total population with opinion $x_i^N(t)$.
 How the system (\ref{eq:OPINION DYNAMICS}) originates from real-life phenomena is beyond the scope of this work.
 Just to mention a few works which explain how this system models phenomena in biology and the social sciences, we refer to \cite{1},\cite{13} and \cite{16}.
 The system (\ref{eq:OPINION DYNAMICS}) is a weighted version of the first order $N$-body problem (simply by taking all the weights to be identically equal to $1$), to which we now briefly draw our attention to.
+As to give an extensive review of the relevant literature, we momentarily consider arbitrary $d\geq1$, although our main result is in 1D.
 By now, the mean field limit of the $N$-body problem

 is fairly well understood, even in the case of interactions with strong singularities near the origin---we will comment more about this later on.
 This mean field limit is understood in terms of the empirical measure which is defined by